library(dplyr)

 yield | yield (bushels per acre) |

 In this example, note that there are two randomization restrictions within each block: nitrogen & management.
 The order is which nitrogen treatments are applied is randomly selected.
-The 3 management practices are randomly assigned to the sub-plots.
-Finally, within a particular management, the 3 varieties are tested in a random order, forming 3 sub-subplots.
+The 3 management practices are randomly assigned to the split plots.
+Finally, within a particular management, the 3 varieties are tested in a random order, forming 3 split-split plots.

 8.2.1 Data integrity checks